yasoob/blog-1/_posts/2014-11-29-webeditor.md

 ![GitBook WebEditor screenshot]({{ site.url }}assets/2014-11-29-webeditor.png)

 GitBook's desktop editor (supporting Mac, Windows and Linux) was a success, loved and cherrished by thousands of authors.
-However, many authors wanted the simplicity and convenience (no-installation) of a web editor, and as a result of that feedback we went a built an awesome web editor!
+However, many authors wanted the simplicity and convenience (no-installation) of a web editor, and as a result of that feedback we went and built an awesome web editor!

 ### Edit all your books